ibiofab/COPIES/README.md

 # COPIES
-**CO**mputational **P**ipeline for **I**dentification of CRISPR-facilitated int**E**gration **S**ites ('COPIES') is a command line and web interface tool for rapid discovery of genomic safe harbors.
-Designed to work for any organism with a genome in NCBI and for any CRISPR system, COPIES can identify neutral sites in a genome-wide manner.
+**CO**mputational **P**ipeline for **I**dentification of CRISPR-facilitated int**E**gration **S**ites (`COPIES`) is a command line and web interface tool for rapid discovery of genomic safe harbors.
+Designed to work for any organism with a genome in NCBI and for any CRISPR system, (`COPIES`) can identify neutral sites in a genome-wide manner.
 The identified sites can be used for synthetic biology toolkit characterization and construction of genetically stable strains for biochemical production.

 ### READ THE PAPER!